raga2560/dcb/README.txt

 routes/demo.js
 	- Functions of backend to receive calls from router.
 These calls in turn calls other functions

-sports.js
+Blockchain.js, assets.js
-	- function calls that interact with mongodb collections.
+	- function calls that interact with multichain blockchain.

 public/index.html
-	- It contains angular.js application.
+	- It contains angular.js application, for testing.

 package.json
 	- The dependencies to install